wa0x6e/cal-heatmap/migrate_from_v3.md

 ## Over changes

 - All the CSS classes used for data coloring have been removed.
 The `scale` option allow a more precise color customization.
 - All the `x_` subDomains variants aside from `x_day` have been removed.
-You can re-created them with a custom subDomain template.
+You can re-created them with a custom template.
-- All functions using callbacks have been migrated to use Promise
-- Code base rewritten in Typescript
-- The mouse cursor do not change to `pointer` when hovering on a subDomain cell automatically when there is an `onClick` event registered, since there is no reliable way to detect the onClick event anymore.
+- The mouse cursor do not change to `pointer` when hovering on a subDomain cell automatically when there is an `onClick` event registered, since there is no reliable way to detect if an onClick listener is registered anymore.
+- Test suite migrated to Jest, and start testing on browserstack against a matrix of browsers.